EpiData-dk/analysis/help/commands.md

 ```

-Create a new global parameter variable with a given <a href="#types">type</a> and optionally assign the value given in an expression.
+Create a new global parameter variable with a given [types](#type) and optionally assign the value given in an expression.
             The global variable or parameter has only one value, whereas a standard variable has one value for each observation.
             The global variable type and expressions type must be compatible otherwise an error will occur.
             Global variables can for most parts be used like as a regular variable, but they cannot be evaluated as a vector.